sebascert/dsa/README.md

-# C Data Structures and Algorithms
+# Data Structures & Algorithms in C (DSA)

-DSA is a collection of common Data Structures and Algorithms implemented in
+This is the repository for the **DSA library**.
+The library is a collection of common Data Structures and Algorithms implemented in C, along with multiple utilities.
-C. [DSA_LIST.md](DSA_LIST.md) contains all the data structures and algorithms and corresponding dependencies.

 # Usage

-Import the code into your project or build a library with the dsa's you need, see [DSA_LIST.md](DSA_LIST.md) for the dependencies between dsa's.
+Import the code into your project or build a library with the dsa's you need.

 ## Declaration Interface Format